Overview

 Fetching customer status

-After your user completes checkout, you'll often want to fetch their current billing summary (subscription status, entitlements, credits) to:
+After your user completes checkout, you'll often want to fetch their current billing summary (subscription status, orders, current plan) to:

 - gate features in your UI